Kristin Mills » Small Groups

 __Resiliency-Resiliency is defined as the ability to recover from difficulties or the ability to 'bounce' back from situations that are tough.
 Resiliency skills are one of the most helpful things you can learn as a person because we all (no matter how old) go through tough situations.
 We focus on how to learn, share and apply resiliency skills that you can take with you the rest of your life.

-__Real Life Situations- focus on developing/promoting empathy, learning and practicing healthy conflict skills, explore root of feelings, discussing situations faced, getting to know and understand ourselves better.
+__Real Life Situations- Developing/promoting empathy, learning and practicing healthy conflict skills, explore the root of feelings, discussing situations faced and getting to know and understand ourselves better.

-___Anger-Focus is on understanding, controlling and managing our anger.
+___Anger-Understanding, controlling and managing our anger.
 Remember, anger can be a good thing.
 It often motivates you to bring about change.
-Sometimes we just need help exploring/understanding our anger.
+Sometimes we just need help exploring/understanding our anger and finding better ways to express it.

-____Friends/Social Skills- .We talk about important things to look for when choosing friends, how to keep friends, and how to be a good friend.
+____Friends/Social Skills- .Characteristics and traits that make a good friend, important things to look for when choosing friends, how to end a friendship and how to be a good friend.

-____SWAG (success, willpower, attitudes and goals) We talk about successful habits and how to be more successful.
-We will also discuss organization, homework, test taking, goal setting, your strengths and other important factors that lead to being successful in life.
+____SWAG (success, willpower, attitudes and goals) Successful habits and how to be more successful--organization, homework, test taking, goal setting, your strengths and other important factors that help you succeed.

 ____Healing and Dealing- With this topic we will talk about ways to cope with grief and the loss of a loved